Mahkizmo: Fictional character biography

-Mahkizmo is among the Fantastic Four enemies who meet with the Puppet Master to form an alliance.
-They are captured and transferred to the Vault in the Negative Zone before being temporarily freed by the sorceress Threska.
+Mahkizmo is among the Fantastic Four's enemies who meet with the Puppet Master to propose an alliance.
+The Fantastic Four are able to capture Mahkizmo and transfer him to Negative Zone Prison Alpha.
+Mahkizmo, along with the other inmates, is freed by the sorceress Threska, only to be stopped by the Fantastic Four and returned to his cell.

 Mahkizmo later battles Captain Marvel when she is transported to an apocalyptic version of Roosevelt Island.